dsiebel/Tomcat-App-Skeleton/README.markdown

 ## logs/
 The application's log directory.
-This directory will be used for the instance's _catalina.out_ for example.
+This directory will be used for the tomcat's _catalina.out_ for example.
 Also this directory will be available to the application as system property __log.root__ by default.
 This property may be used directly in your log4j.properties file for example:

 ```